adambonneruk/rot13/README.md

 # rot13 (in C)
-simple C program to manipulate words passed to it (as arguments) using the ROT13 (and ROT47) substitutional cipher(s).
+C program used to manipulate words passed to it (as arguments) using the ROT13 (and ROT47) substitutional cipher(s).

 ## Background
 I originally created this code back in 2009 (2009-04-16 01:17:54 to be exact!).
 I think I was sat at my kitchen table in my first year student apartment.
 This code was used to test my understanding of compilers, makefiles, arguments and the C language itself